 The Hurdle of Self:

-The law of change requires that we first to adopt new levels of awareness.
+The law of change requires that we first adopt new levels of awareness.
 In fact, all change begins with awareness.
-Robert Greenleaf, in his excellent work “The Servant as Leader”, notes that leaders who do not have foresight, that is, awareness of what is going on around them, outside of their spheres of inward thinking, are not leading at all.
+Robert Greenleaf, in his excellent work “The Servant as Leader”, notes that leaders who do not have a sharp awareness of what is going on around them, outside of their spheres of inward thinking, are not leading at all.
 Instead, they are leaders in name only.
 Such leaders resort to reactionary measures, and thus lack precious time and energy to implement new and creative solutions.
 They and their organizations often take on the melodramatic mindset that their demise is the fault of problems “out there”.

 To overcome self and adopt higher and more productive levels of awareness, consider Greenleaf’s observations regarding the art of withdrawal: “The ability to withdraw and reorient oneself, if only for a moment, presumes that one has learned the art of systematic neglect, to sort out the more important for the less important – and the important from the urgent – and attend to the more important, even though there may be penalties and censure for the neglect of something else.”